 A hardpan soil may be identified by on-site field inspections.
-One method involves pushing a narrow steel rod into the soil to a depth of 60 cm (2 feet).
+One method involves pushing a small-diameter steel rod into the soil to a depth of 60 cm (2 feet).
 Another method involves digging a small hole (the width of a shovel extending down to 60 cm (2 feet) and pushing a knife blade into the side of the pit at various depths.
 A hardpan layer will make it difficult to push the rod or knife blade into the soil.
-The rod or blade will then stick when removed.
+The rod or blade will then stick when trying to removed it.
 Soil samples sent to a soil testing laboratory for chemical analysis will confirm whether or not the soil is Solonetzic.

 What is Deep Tillage?

 Deep rippers are subsoilers with long shanks and a foot on the bottom to create a lifting action.
 They loosen the subsoil but result in little surface soil disturbance and mixing.
 Deep plowing on the other hand creates considerable surface and subsurface disturbance and mixing.

 For maximum soil shattering, deep tillage operations should be carried out when the soils are dry.

 The cost of deep plowing is expensive.
 The cost of deep ripping is about half or less than the cost of deep plowing.
 Generally, the greater the severity of the hardpan, the greater is the cost of deep plowing or deep ripping and, usually, the greater the benefits in terms of increased crop production.

 Deep Tillage and Crop Production on Solonetzic Soils